FREQUENTLY ASKED QUESTIONS

 - LEAD POISONING IS PREVENTABLE!

-Children under six years old and fetuses are at greatest risk of harmful health effects from lead poisoning.
+Children under six years old are at greatest risk of harmful health effects from lead poisoning.
+Here's why:

 - Their brains and nervous systems are still forming.

-- They frequently crawl on floors or furniture contaminated with lead dust and put their hands or other objects in their mouths.
+- They frequently crawl on floors or furniture that may be contaminated with lead dust and put their hands or other objects in their mouths.

-- More of the lead that gets into their mouth is taken up into their bodies.
+- More of the lead that gets into their mouths is taken up into their bodies.

 - Much of the lead is stored in their bones.

-- Lead can be measured in their blood and remains in their bodies for a long time.
+- Lead remains in their bodies for a long time.

 - Young children under six years of age who spend time in homes, childcare centers, or buildings built before 1978 that have chipping or peeling paint.
-(The old paint may still have lead in it.)
+(Old paint may still have lead in it.)